a-castellano/toggl-jira-work-logger/README.md

 Sometimes, servers come down or a client or our Account Manager scales other issue which has more priority.
 I have to stop what I'm doing to handle that issue.
 IT support... you know.

-After few days working in this company I realized that we were spent so many minutes a day logging what we were doing so I tried to make that process as fast as possible.
+After few days working in this company I realized that we were spent so many minutes a day logging what we were doing so I tried to make that process as fast as possible, in my commute time of course.

 There is a [Toggl Integration with JIRA](https://toggl.com/jira-time-tracking/) which works actually fine.
 Any time I push the button a time entry is created in my toggl account, this entry has a subject composed by issue code (WORK-34 for example) and issue description.
 That integration allows me to know how many time I'm spending in every issue.